© 2016-2024 The original authors.

 The plugin provides a set of goals such as:

-• setup - add the Vert.x Maven Plugin to your pom.xml
+• setup - create a new project or adds the Vert.x Maven Plugin to an existing one

-• initialize - manage js dependencies and webjars, also initiates the redeployment
+• initialize - manage js dependencies and webjars, and initiate redeployment if needed

-• package - package your Vert.x application as a fat jar
+• package - package a Vert.x application as an executable uber-jar

 Generally, you will use the following configuration: